 Defining spheres of influence for special districts is an important planning responsibility of LAFCo.
 Municipal service reviews must be prepared prior to, or in conjunction with, the establishment or update of spheres of influence.
-It is therefore recommended that the spheres of influence for the fire the fire districts included in this review remain the same as shown on the maps included in each profile, with the exception of the Shasta Lake Fire Protection District, which should be reduced to correspond with the proposed SOI mapped for that district in this review.
+It is therefore recommended that the spheres of influence for the fire the fire districts included in this review remain the same as shown on the maps included in each profile.
 Spheres of Influence for Shasta CSD, Mountain Gate CSD, and the City of Redding were not reviewed in this MSR.
-Spheres for those agencies will be reviewed as scheduled.
+Spheres for those agencies will be reviewed as scheduled in upcoming MSRs.

 The above-mentioned response area boundaries have been defined as to reduce overlap and to designate the primary responder to the designated areas.
 These boundaries do not reflect the important mutual aid responses and reciprocal agreements that departments have established over time.
 Sphere review helps define where out of district services are currently being provided and will support future boundary change or reorganization options.
 Clearly defining district boundaries and establishing reliable sources of revenue will ensure a higher level of fire protection to the community.
 Shasta LAFCo is committed to work with the County, the districts, and the communities they serve to find the best service options and to develop sustainable, on-going funding sources to support fire protection into the future.